cvxpy/cvxpy/doc/source/ideas/index.rst

 Google Summer of Code Ideas Page
 ================================

+CVXPY is accepting applications from Google Summer of Code students!
+We look forward to working with students who enjoy coding and math.
+This page gives information about CVXPY and describes posssible summer projects.

 About CVXPY
 -----------
 CVXPY is a domain-specific language for convex optimization embedded in